HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- code rework with new code ideas for
+    - need food
+    - food market
+    - others
 - get citizen behavior back to working
 - make canvas resize on window resize.
 Don't want to refresh browser for this